Bluemix-Estag/NLU-IoT/readme.md

 This is the official repository with all code used By Eduardo Petecof and João Pedo P.P during their lecture about how to integrate IoT devices with Chatbots using IBM Cloud.

-If you want to reproduce this lecture first thing you need to do s create an acount in [IBM Cloud](https://bluemix.net)
+If you want to reproduce this lecture first thing you need to do is create an acount in [IBM Cloud](https://bluemix.net)

+## Architecture Diagram

+Parts os the puzzle
+* IBM IoT Platform
+* Function
+* Watson Assistant
+* NodeMCU
+* Omega2+
+* Mobile App

 ## Functions